 - More comfortable as they are slightly wider than a traditional condom - allowing more breathing space (but still being fully protected).

 Can I use an internal condom if I am on my period?

 Yes, absolutely!
 Our internal condoms are completely safe to use when you are on your period and will not impact the condoms effectiveness.

 Can I use lubricant with internal condoms?

 You can use any lubricant with our internal condoms.
 While they already come pre-lubricated - if you wanted to use additional lubricant, we recommend either our refreshing mint, succulent strawberry or gentle light lubricant.

 How to insert an internal condom?

 If you've ever used a neuva cup/menstrual cup before, it's a pretty similar exercise!

-Before you use a Female/Internal Condom (or any condom for that matter) this is what you should do:
+Before you use an Internal Condom (or any condom for that matter) this is what you should do:

 - Check the expiry